10 Minute Gluten Free Focaccia Recipe

 Of course, you can also follow my from-scratch recipe and add a few more ingredients using my gfJules Flour.
 It’s equally delicious!

-Serve as traditional focaccia, with your favorite meats and cheeses, fruits, or a simple balsamic and olive dip, or slice it in half and use it for sandwich bread!
+Serve as traditional focaccia, with your favorite meats and cheeses, fruits, or a simple balsamic and olive dip, honey, or slice it in half and use it for sandwich bread!
 What could be easier than that?

 gluten free focaccia with oil and figs